cilogon/EmailVerificationEnroller/README.md

     -  Set the Status to Active.
     -  Set the Order to 1.
     -  Click the ADD button.
-1. Back on the Enrollment Flow Wedges page, click the Configure button for the newly added Enrollment Flow Wedge.
 1. Configure the Enrollment Flow Wedge.
     - Set the Verification Email Message Template to the "Email verification via Code" template created earlier.